background image

 Short term therapy focuses upon recent issues or your feeling that you are not behaving or feeling as you normally do e.g. coping with a recent loss, shock or change.
 Highlighting and managing sources of stress, or a specific problem you need to solve, may be things which bring people for short term therapy.
 Usually, there is a focus agreed upon from the beginning and this provides a framework for the following sessions.

-For issues which have a longer history such as repeating destructive patterns in relationships or how you treat yourself, a difficult and traumatic childhood, or an established addiction, phobia or compulsive behaviour, therapy will take more time.
+For issues which have a longer history such as repeating destructive patterns in relationships or how you treat yourself, difficult and traumatic early years, or an established addiction, phobia or compulsive behaviour, therapy will take more time.
 This is partly because trust between a therapist and client is not instant.
 It is also because our working relationship will need to be strong enough to become a healing resource, in itself.

 Will I be told what to do?